 - Distracted Driving: More than 3,400 people were killed in the U.S. last year due to distracted driving.
 Common distractions include eating, listening to loud music, and talking with passengers, but the most common culprit is texting and driving.
 While it may seem challenging, our experienced car accident lawyers can help prove whether the other driver was distracted at the time of your wreck.

 - Drunk Driving: Driving under the influence is a reckless act that puts thousands of innocent people at risk every day across the country, especially in South Carolina.
 We’ve witnessed the effects of DUI accidents, and know they often leave victims and their families with life-changing injuries and devastating financial loss.
-If you’ve been harmed by a drunk driver, know that you have options and a right to civil justice.
+If you’ve been the victim of a drunk driver, know that you have options and a right to civil justice.

 - Speeding and Reckless Driving: The rules of the road are in place for a reason - to help keep our roads and interstates safe.
 When people choose to violate these rules and drive faster than the speed limit or fly through red lights, they are violating South Carolinians’ right to safety.
 Drivers who cause car wrecks by excessive speeding, tailgating, and illegal passing should be held accountable.